 You can foster an elephant even if you can’t visit the orphanage.
 You will receive a personalized certificate, an interactive map, a monthly update on the progress of your orphan, and a watercolour by CEO Angela Sheldrick.

 Visiting Nairobi?
-Don’t miss more ideas of things to do in Nairobi with kids.
+Don’t miss our Nairobi City Guide and more ideas of things to do in Nairobi with kids.

 Latest posts by Nadine Murphy (see all)